Carbon-Chain Chemistry in the Interstellar Medium: Theoretical Studies

-The BE values of all carbon-chain species are provided (if available) in Table \ref{tab:Ebind}.
+Table \ref{tab:Ebind} in Appendix \ref{sec:appendix1} summarizes the BE values of all carbon-chain species (if available).
 Most of the BE values are mainly taken from KIDA (\url{https://kida.astrochem-tools.org/}).
 BE estimation of a species heavily depends on the methods and surface used for the calculations \citep[e.g.,][]{pent17,das18,ferrero2020,villadsen2022,minissale2022}.
 The BE values of all carbon-chain species, especially higher-order linear chains, are estimated based on the addition method that are provided in KIDA.
-In this method, for instance, the BE of HC$_7$N is estimated by addition of binding energies of HC$_6$N and C. 800 K is usually adopted as the BE of a carbon atom.
-However, we see a huge difference in BE of a carbon atom between the old value and newly measured values based on quantum chemical study \citep[$\ge 10000$ K;][]{wake17,minissale2022}.
-Thus, the addition method of BE may lead to large uncertainties to estimate BE of carbon-chain molecules, especially longer ones.
+In this method, for instance, the BE of HC$_7$N is estimated by the addition of binding energies of HC$_6$N and C. For such calculations 800 K is usually adopted as the BE of a carbon atom.
+However, we see a huge difference in BE of a carbon atom between the old value and newly measured ones based on quantum chemical study \citep[$\ge 10,000$ K;][]{wake17,minissale2022}.
+Thus, the addition method of BE may lead to large uncertainties in estimating BEs of carbon-chain molecules, especially longer ones.
 If BE of a carbon atom is $\ge$10,000 K is correct, the addition method of BE may not be valid, because long carbon-chain species will have huge BE values.
-To overcome this issue, dedicated quantum chemical calculations or the temperature-programmed desorption (TPD) method are required to estimate the BE values of carbon-chain species with higher accuracy.

-Gas-phase species accrete onto the grain surface depending upon their energy barriers with the surfaces.
-The species may bind to the grain surface via the physisorbed or chemisorbed processes. $E_d$ expresses the binding energy (or desorption energy) of the chemical species.
-Species attached to grain surfaces can migrate from one site to another depending on the barrier energy of migration ($E_b$).
-This is also known as a barrier against diffusion.
-The migration timescale by thermal hopping can be expressed as,

-where $\nu _0$ is the characteristic vibration frequency of the adsorbed species, and $T_d$ is the grain surface temperature.
-The theoretical expression for $\nu_0$ is,
+A recent experimental study suggests that the BE of carbon atoms is $\sim 2900$ K \citep{tsuge2023} in shallower binding sites.
+A lower value ($<$5000 K) of carbon atom BE has also been reported in \cite{das18}.
+Nonetheless, to overcome this issue, dedicated quantum chemical calculations and/or experiments are required to estimate the BE values of carbon-chain species with higher accuracy.
+This problem becomes more serious for HCCC (sections \ref{sec:2_3} and \ref{sec:3_32}).
+In the HCCC mechanism, cyanopolyynes absorb dust grains during the warm-up stage and evaporate into the gas phase in the hot-core stage.
+If their estimated BE changes, their sublimation temperatures could change leading to different results in the chemical simulations and an impact on the interpretation of observed abundances.